 It is in our weakest moments that God’s power can work through us.
 The greatest opportunities for growth are in the situations that we can’t control.

-During this world-wide pandemic, none of us are in control what happens in the outside world around us.
+The world-wide pandemic proved that none of us are in control what happens in the outside world around us.
 But we can control what goes on inside of us.

 How do you cultivate joy, peace, and hope?